brainiak/rt-cloud/docs/how-to-wrap-your-project.md

     bash scripts/run-projectInterface.sh -p [your_project_name]

 ### **Running the subjectService remotely, but read DICOM data from the disk of the projectInterface computer**
 Start the projectInterface only specifying --subjectRemote.
 Then start a subjectService on a different computer that will connect to the projectInterface.
-The scannerDataService will be automatically be created internally by the projectInterface to read data from the projectInterface computer.
+The scannerDataService will automatically be created internally by the projectInterface to read data from the projectInterface computer.

     bash scripts/run-projectInterface.sh -p [your_project_name] --subjectRemote